TheWover/donut/README.md

   </tr>
   <tr>
     <td>loader/runsc.c</td>
-    <td>Simple shellcode runner for Linux and Windows that can be used for testing.</td>
+    <td>Simple shellcode runner for Linux and Windows that can be used for testing the loader.</td>
   </tr>
   <tr>
     <td>loader/exe2h/exe2h.c</td>